MeetM/Fills-Alert-Bot/README.md

 ## Crypto Fills Alert Bot
-No need to keep separate price alerts for your crypto trades 😎.
+No need to keep price alerts for your crypto trades 😎.
 We will alert you whenever your trade gets executed on CoinbasePro 🤑!

 <img style="max-width: 380px;" src="finaldemo2.png">